 The picture painted by C. W. Grafton is one of a means of grace, covenantal, and evangelistic ministry.
 Many of the Presbyterian publications of the past available today are polemical works, theological volumes, and analyses of splits and reunions of Presbyterians, but Grafton’s pamphlet provides a brief but informative story of the ministry of a country preacher.
 It is as if the reader was sitting in Grafton’s study while he told his experiences.
 Whether it was Pennsylvania, Minnesota, Virginia, or Mississippi, many country ministers’ stories would be similar to that of Pastor Grafton’s.
 So, buy a copy of the pamphlet, sit back in your easy chair with your coffee, and step back one-hundred years to A Forty-Three Year Pastorate in a Country Church.

-Note that “Union Church Presbyterian Church” is not an exercise in redundancy because the Mississippi town is named “Union Church,” thus the church’s name.
+Notes—Pastor Grafton was the moderator of the PCUS General Assembly that convened in Orlando, Florida, in 1916.
+Note that “Union Church Presbyterian Church” is not an exercise in redundancy because the Mississippi town is named “Union Church,” thus the name.
 It appears the church no longer exists, but the village is about 65 miles southwestish of Jackson at the intersection of the highways 28 and 550, and Union Church Road.
 Edwin Cater, 1813-1882, served several years of his ministry in Mississippi and his life has been sketched on this site.
 The Mississippi State Historical Marker reads as follows.